Footprint raises $13M Series A led by QED Investors. Read more

 Hire 1 eng

-• We're thrileld to share that Dave Argoff has joined as our Risk Engineering Lead.
+• We're thrilled to share that Dave Argoff has joined as our Risk Engineering Lead.
 This is a domain Dave has incredibly deep expertise in.
 He spent seven years in Stripe tackling it from all angles--working on engineering problems using ML for fraud intelligence, APIs for Stripe Identity, and then consumer risk.
 Most recently, Dave was an Engineering Manager at Sardine.
 Dave also ran the marathon just a few weeks back, proving he will run to all ends of the earth to prevent bad actors from getting into any platform.
 We could not be more excited to welcome Dave to the team!

 Other Updates from last month